tobinegbert/DnDS_CoS_MagicItems/Dawnsword of Lathander.md

 ## Level 10:
 ### Weapon Improvement
 - This weapon becomes a +2 magic weapon.

 ### Resilience of the Dawnfather
 - While within your aura of courage allies cannot be charmed.
 - You can cast Aura of Life once per dawn.
-### Divine Fury Improvement
-- The bonus to strength from [Divine Fury](Dawnsword%20of%20Lathander.md#Divine%20Fury) is increased to 4 and the strength maximum is increased to 24.